jmarca/parse_ird_summaries/README.md

 windows environment, but if you run node from a cygwin type command line, you should be able to use the redirection of output and error output to the files.

+# Parsing Errors, PAT edition

+Parsing the 2010 PAT caused a crash due to a single wacky table, possibly more.
+Rather than bail out, my strategy is to just ignore the table.
+Which requires adding another "state" in addition to the ready bit.
+Working on that logic now, but essentially, what I want to do is that if there is any negative value in the table, then set the "bad table" flag, and every other line is read as zero until the reset switch is flipped.